All Episodes

 This will let you listen to what these Democrats are saying about this.

-Uh and we'll do that after the break coming up.
+And we'll do that after the break coming up.

 Quick little question here.

-He says, on the ditto cam, you're speaking a good distance from the microphone, yet your voice comes through loud and clear.
+He says, on the Ditto Cam, you're speaking a good distance from the microphone, yet your voice comes through loud and clear.

 How is this?

-See, I told you, told you what?
+Brian just went, see, see, I told you, told you what?

-What are you so what what's well we do have a great studio.
+Well, we do have a great studio.

 It's an optical illusion.

-This is a golden EIB microphone, it's an electrovoice EV20, I believe.
+This is a golden EIB microphone.

-Uh but those of us who are highly trained broadcast specialists know how to use these things.
+But those of us who are highly trained broadcast specialists know how to use these things.

-The incorrect way to use a microphone is to put it right in front of you like this and speak into it because you pop your peas real bad, and that could be dangerous on certain words.
+The incorrect way to use a microphone is to put it right in front of you like this and speak into it because you pop your P's real bad, and that could be dangerous on certain words.

 Now, sometimes I do what we professional broadcasters refer to as eat the microphone.